ermouth/couchbox-install/Ubuntu/README.md

 and then `couchbox.json`.
 If you already have some components installed comment them out from `install.sh` script, it’s very simple and easy to follow.

+Couchbox minimum is 2 core CPU system with 2 Gb of RAM.

 ## Installation

 __IMPORTANT: to run installer type `sudo sh install.sh`.__ Do not run install.sh directly